Bioconductor/BiocWorkshops/260_Safikhani_Pharmacogenomics.knit.md

 ### Learning objectives

 * list available standardized pharmacogenomic datasets and download them
-* understand the structure of these darasest and how to access the features and response quantifications
+* understand the structure of these datasets and how to access the features and response quantifications
 * create drug-dose response plots
 * Measure the consistency across multiple datasets and how to improve such measurements
 * Assess whether known biomarkers are reproduced within these datasets